 Recomended maps: Delorme's Northern California Atlas and Gazetteer and Southern California Atlas and Gazetteer

-Lone Pine Area where I now live: Tuttle Creek BLM Campground, especially the farthest westward reaches of the campground and adjacent BLM Lands to the west at the base of Lone Pine Peak and Mt.
+Lone Pine Area: Tuttle Creek BLM Campground, especially the farthest westward reaches of the campground and adjacent BLM Lands to the west at the base of Lone Pine Peak and Mt.
 Langley, and into the eastern High Sierra Mtns. including the Tuttle Creek Canyon are all fairly quiet, the hum (from 3 large sets of powerlines near the ruined Owens River, including the BPA pulsed-DC line running from Bonneville Dam in OR/WA to Los Angeles) lessening to the point of being very faint as you get toward the mountains and fading away as you get higher up into the mountains.
 Access to these places is via Whitney Portal Road (paved) from downtown Lone Pine to Horseshoe Meadows Road (paved)--southward a couple of miles to the entry road to the campground (dirt).
 A half-mile further to the right is Granite View Drive - turn westward on the washboard dirt road toward the Sierra Nevada Mountains.
 Before you get to the Great Space Center (private land which I have access to), the dirt road branches to the right (if you go straight you enter the great Space center property).
 This road leads upward amongst the alluvium and fantastic granite boulder fields into the mountains, where you can camp in your vehicle or hike into the mountains into the John Muir Wilderness You go from high-desert sagebrush country, through Pinyon Pine woodland, and into wetter Alpine micro-climate including pocket forests the higher in elevation you hike.
 Wonderful views to the east of the weathered and eroded Alabama Hills granite rock formations akin to ones seen at Joshua Tree National Park and also the stark Inyo Mountains.